REST client examples

 Info

 You do not need to set a password, user or tenant for the REST java client using certificates.
-Cumulocity IoT will recognize the tenant and the user by the provided certificate.
+Cumulocity will recognize the tenant and the user by the provided certificate.

 After filling in this data, the example client uses the provided data to retrieve the device access token to the specified platform using certificates.

 In general, the mTLS protocol client uses the Java Secure Socket Extension, which is part of the Java Development Kit, to provide secure connections via SSL.
 JSSE provides the Java implementation of the SSL and TLS protocol which can be configured by developers using its classes.
 The documentation of the Java Secure Socket Extension shows how the SSL connection is established and provides some examples of customizing the implementation.
 The full document is available on the official Oracle website.
-Cumulocity IoT mTLS protocol supports secured SSL connections.
+Cumulocity mTLS protocol supports secured SSL connections.

 What does the code in main do?